What you'll find on this page

 Your child's hearing health professional will explain how the sound processor works and how to care for it.

-They will then program the sound processor and set the volume levels for different pitch levels that are comfortable for your child.
+They will program the sound processor and set the volume for different pitch levels that are comfortable for your child.
 This may take some time, and your child may have mixed emotions about the process, but this is normal.

 Your child's hearing health professional will then switch on the implant.